Riki Takei: Career

 After graduating from high school, Takei joined the NTT East Badminton Team on 1 April 2022.
 In 2023, he won his first senior international title at the Thailand International by defeating Heo Kwang-hee of South Korea in the final.
-Later that year, he was the runner-up at the Bahrain International, losing to his compatriot Minoru Koga.
+Later that year, he finished runner-up at the Bahrain International, losing to compatriot Minoru Koga.

-In 2024, Takei reached the final of the All Japan Badminton Championships, finishing as the runner-up to Yushi Tanaka.
-His path to the final included victories over Kenta Nishimoto and Riku Hatano, and he advanced from the semifinals following Koki Watanabe's withdrawal due to injury.
+In 2024, Takei reached the final of the All Japan Championships, finishing as the runner-up to Yushi Tanaka.
+His run to the final included wins over Kenta Nishimoto and Riku Hatano, and he advanced from the semifinals after Koki Watanabe withdrew due to injury.
 Takei attributed his performance to six months of training under former national player Kento Momota.

-In 2025, Takei won the Réunion Open without losing a single game.
+In 2025, Takei won the Réunion Open without dropping a single game.
 He also won the Saipan International, defeating Yudai Okimoto in the final.
 In July, he won the Lin Dan Cup, an invitational tournament in Xi'an, China.

+In May 2026, Takei reached his first BWF World Tour final at the Super 100 Baoji China Masters, finishing runner-up to China's Sun Chao.
+In July, he advanced to his second World Tour final, and his first at the Super 300 level, at the Canada Open.
+En route, he defeated compatriot Minoru Koga in the second round and Olympic bronze medalist Lee Zii Jia in the semifinals, ultimately finishing as the runner-up after falling to Yudai Okimoto in an all-Japanese final.

 Personal life

-Riki Takei is the younger brother of Yuta Takei.
-Takei married on 6 June 2024.
-He and his wife had their first child, a daughter, on 9 December 2024.
+Takei is the younger brother of badminton player Yuta Takei.
+He married on 6 June 2024, and his first child, a daughter, was born on 9 December 2024.